limuy2022/trc/README.md

 ## Build

-Like other common rust project.Just use `cargo build`
+Like other common rust project.Just use `cargo build --all`

-Running tests is like other rust project,too.Just `cargo test` But in order to read test data file,please run in the root dir.
+Running tests is like other rust project,too.Just `cargo test --all` But in order to read test data file,please run in the root dir.

 ## How to use